-In the Chinese culture, it’s believed that humans form a natural harmony with heaven earth, thus the human body can be compared to the natural landscape.
+Before I dive into the topic of the Chinese massage, I’d like to explain that in the Chinese culture, it’s believed that humans form a natural harmony with heaven earth, thus the human body can be compared to the natural landscape.
 As an example, you can visualise the veins as river channels and blood is like water in the river.
 Flood is caused by blockages in the river, after the water has accumulated too much for the river bank to hold.
 The same thing happens in our body: as long as there is blockage caused by whatever reason, we feel uncomfortable, with neck pain, stiff back etc., that are now very common symptoms for everyone in such a competitive environment of global economy, especially for people who work at computers for a long time maintaining the same posture.

 To relieve the pain (blockages), Chinese massage, using the arms, hands, fingers, elbows and knees as tools, is applied to part of the body or the entire body.
 Chinese massage is said to be able to treat certain diseases and illnesses, and also used to protect health and build up body immunity as a preventive medical measure.